Benefits Plans - Retirement Savings Plans: 403(b) Supplemental Retirement Accounts (SRAs)

-The following groups are eligible to enroll in an SRA:
+The following groups are eligible to enroll in a 403(b) SRA:

-Temporary staff are also eligible to contribute to an SRA.
+Temporary staff and emeritus titles are also eligible to contribute to a 403(b) SRA.

-If you want to contribute more than the 5% under the Basic Retirement Plan, you can open an SRA.
+If you want to contribute more than the 5% or 4.5% (depending on your eligibility) under the Basic Retirement Plan, you can open a 403(b) SRA.
 You can contribute an additional amount each pay period, up to IRC annual limits.
-Use the New Hire SRA Calculator (PDF) to determine how much you can contribute to an SRA as a new hire faculty or staff member, or contact the HR/Payroll Service Center to get a quote of how much you can contribute.
-An SRA is a great way to save more for retirement and reduce your income taxes.
+Use the New Hire 403(b) SRA Calculator (PDF) to determine how much you can contribute to an SRA as a new hire faculty or staff member, or call the SSC Contact Center to get a quote of how much you can contribute.
+A 403(b) SRA is a great way to save more for retirement and reduce your income taxes.

 You can find more detailed information on how your contribution limit for the retirement plan is calculated by reading the booklets available at benefits.umich.ed/plans/retire/maxlimit.html.

-Which one should you choose?
-It depends on what is important to you.
-For a comparison of the two plan types, see 457(b) or an SRA?.
+While you may contribute to both the 403(b) SRA and the 457(b) plans, there are a few differences in features.
+For a comparison of the two plan types, see 457(b) or an 403(b) SRA?.

 You may also be interested in Roth Savings Plans.